lingo-app/developer-docs/docs/guides/Glossary.md

 - [Asset](#asset)
 - [Color](#color)

+> Note that the property names may change slightly in different API libraries.

+---

 ## Space

 A space represents a collection of people and assets in Lingo.
 Each API token is created for a particular Space and is limited to accessing content within that Space.

-Because API access is restricted to a space, they are never fetched via the API
+Because API access is restricted to a space, they are never returned.

 ## Kit

 A kit contains a collection of assets which are organized in sections.
+In Lingo, access controls can be configured at this level, giving members of a space users access to individual kits.

+All other objects below are all fetched within a kit.

 | Properties                                      |                                                           |
 | ----------------------------------------------- | --------------------------------------------------------- |